OzgeAygul/a3-Experiment/README.md

 The chart below shows log errors of 20 bar charts.
 ![alt text](Bar_Logerror-1.png)

-There's also a huge variance between these charts, chart 7 has the worst estimations.
+There's also a huge variance between these charts, chart 7 has the best estimations.

 **Chart 7**